-If you are involved in a relationship breakdown, there are a number of things that you need to think carefully about and sort out, especially if you are embarking on or are considering a divorce.
+If you are involved in a relationship breakdown, there are a number of things that you need to think carefully about and sort out, especially if you are embarking on or are considering a divorce or dissolution of a civil partnership.
+In the interests of brevity we will refer only to divorce in the rest of this article but civil partnerships attract similar law and procedure.
 Our expert team of family law solicitors can help you through the process and here are a few of their top tips on what you need to be thinking about if you are facing a separation or divorce:

 - What do you want and when do you want it?